Dilshad002/CaseGraph/README.md

 ## Known Limitations

 - spaCy `en_core_web_md` occasionally misclassifies entity types (e.g. organization names tagged as persons).
 The dedicated regex extractor is the source of truth for structured identifiers — phone numbers, vehicle plates, and other identifiers extracted by regex take precedence over NER output.
-- OCR may misread currency symbols (₹) as leading digits.
-Manual verification recommended for financial figures in scanned documents.
-- Groq free tier has a 100k token/day limit.
-Uploading many large documents in a single session may exhaust the limit and cause relation extraction to return empty results silently.
 - Relation names extracted by the LLM are not normalized — `FLED_IN` and `ESCAPED_ON` are treated as different relation types even if semantically equivalent.
 Contradiction detection on relation type requires exact string match.
 - The query engine generates Cypher via LLM.
 Complex or ambiguous queries may produce invalid Cypher; errors are returned to the user with the raw message.
 - API key authentication is implemented but the key is transmitted in plaintext via HTTP headers.
 Suitable for local use only.
 Production deployment requires JWT-based authentication over HTTPS.
-- FIR number deduplication uses regex extraction.
-Documents without a recognizable FIR number format fall back to filename-based deduplication.

 ---